Connect with a certified trainer for free

 What causes Hip Flexor Strain?

-Athletes, particularly those who play sports that involve kicking, changing direction, or other sudden movements, are at greater risk for experiencing a hip flexor injury.
-This movement can stretch and tear the hip muscles.
-An injury to the hip flexors from a direct hit or fall can also injure these muscles.
-Weak muscles and not stretching before play increase your risk for straining your hip flexors.
+Athletes, particularly those who play sports that involve kicking, changing direction, or other sudden movements, are at greater risk of experiencing a hip flexor injury.
+This movement can stretch and tear the hip muscles, leading to a hip muscle pull.
+An injury to the hip flexors from a direct hit or fall can injure these muscles.
+Weak muscles and not stretching before play increase your risk of straining your hip flexors or developing a groin strain.

 Sports associated with hip flexor injuries include: